Dans-labs/dariah/docs/Components.md

 An object with the initial values of all fields that are being managed by the form as a whole.

 ###### `isactive` string
-A CSS className to add extra formatting if the record in question is deemed *inactive*.
+A CSS class name to add extra formatting if the record in question is deemed *inactive*.
 The notion of active items is defined in the duct [workflow](Dux#workflow).

 ### Task